Iraqi Kurdistan: Kurdish revolts under British control

-During World War I, the British and French divided Western Asia in the Sykes-Picot Agreement.
-The Treaty of Sèvres (which did not enter into force), and the Treaty of Lausanne which superseded it, led to the advent of modern Western Asia and the modern Republic of Turkey.
+During World War I, the British and French divided West Asia in the Sykes-Picot Agreement.
+The Treaty of Sèvres (which did not enter into force), and the Treaty of Lausanne which superseded it, led to the advent of modern West Asia and the modern Republic of Turkey.
 The League of Nations granted France mandates over Syria and Lebanon and granted the United Kingdom mandates over Palestine (which then consisted of two autonomous regions: Mandatory Palestine and Transjordan) and what was to become Iraq.
 Parts of the Ottoman Empire on the Arabian Peninsula were eventually taken over by Saudi Arabia and Yemen.

 In 1922, Britain restored Shaikh Mahmud Barzanji to power, hoping that he would organize the Kurds to act as a buffer against the Turks, who had territorial claims over Mosul and Kirkuk.
 However, defiant to the British, in 1922 Shaikh Mahmud declared a Kurdish Kingdom with himself as king.
 It took two years for the British to bring Kurdish areas into submission, while Shaikh Mahmud found refuge in an unknown location.

 In 1930, following the announcement of the admission of Iraq to the League of Nations, Shaikh Mahmud started a third uprising which was suppressed with British air and ground forces.

 By 1927, the Barzani clan had become vocal supporters of Kurdish rights in Iraq.
 In 1929, the Barzani demanded the formation of a Kurdish province in northern Iraq.
 Emboldened by these demands, in 1931 Kurdish notables petitioned the League of Nations to set up an independent Kurdish government.
 In late 1931, Ahmed Barzani initiated a Kurdish rebellion against Iraq, and though defeated within several months, the movement gained a major importance in the Kurdish struggle later on, creating the ground for such a notable Kurdish rebel as Mustafa Barzani.

 During World War II, the power vacuum in Iraq was exploited by the Kurdish tribes and under the leadership of Mustafa Barzani a rebellion broke out in the north, effectively gaining control of Kurdish areas until 1945, when Iraqis could once again subdue the Kurds with British support.
 Under pressure from the Iraqi government and the British, the most influential leader of the clan, Mustafa Barzani was forced into exile in Iran in 1945.
 Later he moved to the Soviet Union after the collapse of the Republic of Mahabad in 1946.